 “O Lord, You are the portion of my inheritance and my cup; You maintain my lot.
 The lines have fallen to me in pleasant places; yes, I have a good inheritance.
 I will bless the Lord who has given me counsel; my heart also instructs me in the night seasons.
 I have set the Lord always before me; because He is at my right hand I shall not be moved.
-Therefore my heart is glad, and my glory rejoices; my flesh also will rest in hope” (Psalm 16:5-9).
+Therefore, my heart is glad, and my glory rejoices; my flesh also will rest in hope” (Psalm 16:5-9).

 The opening verses above penned by King David describe a person whose heart is at peace.
 He is at peace with what is happening in the present as he says the Lord has maintained his lot by providing for all of his needs.
 He is also at peace with regard to his future as he knows that even in death his flesh will “rest in hope”.
 In fact, he trusts in God to raise him from the dead: “You will not leave my soul in Sheol, nor will You allow Your Holy One to see corruption” (Psalm 16:10).
-These verse were quoted by Peter as being fulfilled when Jesus rose from the dead (Acts 2:25-28).
+This verse was quoted by Peter as being fulfilled when Jesus rose from the dead (Acts 2:25-28).
 I believe they both apply to Jesus’ being raised from the dead and also the hope the child of God (like David) has in being raised from the dead.
 When the body of a child of God is buried in the grave, their flesh will “rest in hope” as it looks forward to the day when it will be reunited with the spirit of the saint to go on to be with the Lord in heaven (1 Corinthians 15:51-57; 1 Thessalonians 4:13-17).

 If you are like me you want to have the kind of peace David had in his life as he wrote these words.
 The question I have to ask myself is: “Do I have this kind of peace?
 If not, why not?”